Guide to Work, Study, Travel and Living Abroad

 Preparation and Advice for Studying Abroad

-The Decision to Go to Thailand
+The Decision to Go Study and Travel in Thailand

 Practical Advice for Travel and Living in Thailand

-If you choose to travel to Thailand you will be glad you did.
+If you choose to travel to Thailand, you will be glad you did.
 But I want to share with you some advice that would have been helpful to know before I went:

-Payap University and uniform
+Payap University in uniform,

 Payap University as a student in uniform.

-Landscape near Chiang Mai
+Landscape of mountain near Chiang Mai.

 A landscape near Chiang Mai.

-There were several times when I felt quite alone and out of place.
-I felt that I was a fat ugly white girl among so many tiny beautiful Thai girls.
-I did not know the language, it was hot, and all my friends were enjoying themselves back in Wisconsin.
-I am so glad that I did not listen to these thoughts and I pushed on.
-Would I have been able to hold a baby tiger, ride an elephant, swim in a waterfall, or go on a hike in the jungle in Wisconsin?
-These are experiences you may only have once—seize the moments and savor them!
+There will be times when you ask yourself, "Why am I here?" or "What was I thinking?" and you will want to go home.
+There were several times when I felt pretty alone and out of place.
+I thought that I was a fat, ugly white girl among so many tiny, beautiful Thai girls.
+I did not know the language; it was hot, and all my friends enjoyed themselves back in Wisconsin.
+I am so glad that I did not listen to these thoughts, and I pushed on.
+Would I have been able to hold a baby tiger, ride an elephant, swim in a waterfall, or hike in the jungle in Wisconsin?
+You may only have these experiences once — seize and savor the moments!

-Meeting a baby elephant in Chiang Mai
+Meeting a baby elephant in Chiang Mai.

 Meeting a baby elephant.

-A Thai Dancer
+A Thai Dancer.

 A Thai dancer.